 You can help children attain pre-writing skills through activities such as these:

-• Read aloud to children daily, beginning in infancy.
-Use sturdy, bright books such as board books, that small kids can easily handle.
+- Read aloud to children daily, beginning in infancy.

-• Share your world verbally.
-Talk to kids about what is happening around you and the things you see.
-Ask questions and always try to answer theirs, as abundant as they may be!
+- Share your world verbally.
+Talk to kids about what is happening around you, ask and answer questions.

-• Ask your children to tell you about their drawings.
+- Ask your children to tell you about their drawings.
 You can then add a one-word label or a sentence describing what the picture shows.
-Read the word(s) back to them, pointing, and have them try to mimic.

 The 6 Stages of Writing Development